fermyon/api-testing-demo/README.md

 - Latest version of [Spin](https://developer.fermyon.com/spin/v2/install)
 - Latest version of [TinyGo](https://tinygo.org/getting-started/install/)
+- Latest version of [Go](https://go.dev/dl/) supported by TinyGo
+  - This can be checked by running `tinygo version`.
+At the time of this post's publishing, the latest supported version of Go is `1.22`.
 - Latest version of [Hurl](https://hurl.dev/docs/installation.html)

 ## Building, Running, and Testing